Dundee man left without electricity for seven years - Evening Telegraph

 A Dundee man was left without electricity for seven years as he fought a bitter battle with power chiefs over claims he had tampered with his meter.

-Ian Stewart had to boil water on his gas hob to make cups of tea and was forced to “beg” friends to let him use their showers and baths and ask them to do his washing.
+Ian Stewart had to boil water on his gas hob to make cups of tea and had to ask friends to let him use their showers and baths and ask them to do his washing.

 “It’s taken until now for me to be reconnected.”